efficient/libinger/README.md

  1. Clone the glibc source code: `$ git clone git://sourceware.org/git/glibc`.
 I'll assume you put it in `../glibc`, and have checked out whatever version you want to use.
  1. Edit `TLS_STATIC_SURPLUS` in `../glibc/elf/dl-tls.c` to raise the multiplier on `DL_NNS` by at
     least two orders of magnitude*.
+Our current recommendation is a multiplier of 2000.
  1. Change `DL_NNS` in `../glibc/sysdeps/generic/ldsodefs.h` to exceed by at least one the maximum number of simultaneous preemptible functions your program will need*.
+The default value of 16 should be fine for use cases with low parallelism and where preemptible functions are usually allowed to run to completion before launching others; we have not tested values above 512.
  1. Make a new empty directory to use for the build and `cd` into it.
 Let's say this is located at `../rtld`.
  1. Decide where you want to place your new glibc "installation."
 I'll be using `../rtld/usr`.